-If you are a lover of impressionism, then Rouen travel MUST be on your itinerary when visiting Normandy.
-This town inspired many of the impressionism painters including Claude Monet, Paul Gauguin, Camille Pissarro and Alfred Sisley.
+If you are a lover of impressionism, then Rouen MUST be on your itinerary when visiting Normandy.
+This town inspired so many of the impressionism painters including Claude Monet, Paul Gauguin, Camille Pissarro and Alfred Sisley.

 There is plenty to see and do in Rouen.
-It offers a magnificent Gothic cathedral, a beautiful restored medieval town, old historical churches, excellent museums, plenty of shops, restaurants, cafes and an exciting nightlife.
+This city offers a magnificent Gothic cathedral, a beautiful restored medieval town, old historical churches, excellent museums, plenty of shops, restaurants, cafes and an exciting nightlife.
 And of course, you have the lovely Seine river crossing through the city, offering a peaceful and beautiful place to sit and relax or take a cruise!

-Some Landmarks Painted by the Impressionists
+Rouen Landmarks Painted by the Impressionists

 Camille Pissarro lived in Pontoise.
 However he first visited Rouen in 1883 at the suggestion of Claude Monet.
 Though Monet was chiefly occupied with Rouen’s medieval architecture, Pissarro focused his attention on the bridges and lively industrial scenes around the port.